bullmoose20/Plex-Stuff/README.md

 ### Usage
 1. setup as above
 2. Run with `python plex-bloat-fix.py`
 3. Make sure that you are NOT actively updating posters or title cards with PMM or TCM while running this script.
-Scheduke this after the last run happens.
+Schedule this after the last run happens.
 So TCM, Plex Scheduled Tasks, PMM, THEN schedule or run plex-bloat-fix.py.
 Example: TCM @ 00:00, PLEX @ 02:00-05:00, and PMM @ 05:00

 The script will loop through all the folders as defined in your .env and then clean it up if you want it to.